Engaging Community Leaders

 Faith leaders are an important source of support and can influence community-level attitudes and practices.
 As such, they are a vital part of the solution to confronting the overdose crisis.
 The Clinton Foundation works to build networks of faith leaders representing different faith traditions, and equips them with the knowledge, skills, and resources needed to organize community members, reduce stigma of addiction, and to fight substance use disorders in their communities.

-Since the inception of the program, the Clinton Foundation has engaged faith leaders in nine cities: Houston, Texas; Little Rock, Arkansas; Jacksonville, Florida; Atlanta, Athens and Savannah, Georgia; Los Angeles and San Francisco, California; and Jersey City, New Jersey to address the overdose crisis in their communities.
+Since the inception of the program, the Clinton Foundation has engaged faith leaders in ten cities: Houston, Texas; Little Rock, Arkansas; Jacksonville, Florida; Atlanta, Athens and Savannah, Georgia; Los Angeles, San Francisco, San Diego, Sacramento, Eureka and Berkeley California; Jersey City, New Jersey; and Birmingham, Alabama to address the overdose crisis in their communities.
 Faith leaders have received training on opioids and overdose prevention, became certified in Mental Health First Aid, learned how to speak about substance use disorders from the pulpit, and developed comprehensive guides on local prevention, treatment, and recovery resources for their communities.